-- Did you test or validate your fix?
-Is there data to support the fix? - Did you run trial parts through the system? - Prove that you have identified the correct root cause(s) and that the permanent corrective action taken will fix the problem forever. - Define the validation plan (error proofing, capability study, statistical analysis, sorting activity, and/or experimentation). - Establish a clean point by lot number, serial number, date code and date. - Review and or update process documentation to reflect corrective action.
+- What gaps remain in the process that can potentially result in a defect? - Can corrective actions be applied to other processes to prevent defects?
+(Standardize the corrections where possible) - Did you test or validate your fix?
+Is there data to support the fix? - Did you run trial parts through the system? - Define the validation plan (error proofing, capability study, statistical analysis, sorting activity, and/or experimentation). - Establish a clean point by lot number, serial number, date code and date. - Review and/or update process documentation to reflect corrective action.